Use OEP to Ensure Medicare Advantage Meets Your Needs

 If you signed up for a Medicare Advantage plan that is not fulfilling your needs during the Annual Enrollment Period (AEP), you have until the end of March to adjust your coverage.

-New in 2019, the Medicare Advantage Open Enrollment Period replaced the Medicare Advantage Disenrollment Period, and it’s open from Jan.
+The Medicare Advantage Open Enrollment Period is open from Jan.
 1 to March 31.
 If you’re a Medicare Advantage-eligible beneficiary, you can disenroll from a Medicare Advantage plan and enroll in another Medicare Advantage plan, or you can switch back to Original Medicare, with or without Part D prescription drug coverage.

 Jenny Smith, product manager at Medico Insurance Company, says now is a good time to double check whether your MA plan includes your doctor and any specialists in its network.
 You can also ask yourself these questions during OEP: